Estimating Heterogeneous Treatment Effects for Spatio-Temporal Causal Inference: Additional simulation results

-For $F^M_{\bm{h}_2}$ versus $F^M_{\bm{h}_3}$, the results are shown in \cref{fig:IPW_sim_est_23}.
+For $F^M_{h_2}$ versus $F^M_{h_3}$, the results are shown in \cref{fig:IPW_sim_est_23}.
 In the spatial moderator case, the IPW estimators again perform well for $M = 1$, with estimated CATEs exhibiting minimal bias and empirical coverage close to 0.95.
 As $M$ increases, unstabilized weights result in noticeable bias at higher moderator values and the coverage drops.
 In particular, for $M=7$, the empirical coverage falls below 50\% for all IPW-type estimators.
 The spatio-temporal results are consistent with earlier findings.

 Overall, the IPW estimators perform well in low-variance settings, such as $M = 1$.
 However, for larger values of $M$, stabilized weights substantially enhance performance, reducing bias and improving empirical coverage.
-Across all comparisons and moderator types, estimators based on the estimated propensity scores often outperform those using the true propensity scores.
+Across all comparisons and moderator types, H\'ajek estimators often outperform IPW estimators.
 These findings align with broader results in causal inference, where stabilized weights are known to improve finite-sample properties, especially in higher-variance settings.